 Creative Commons (CC) licenses are an excellent tool for both authors and content users.
-This guide offers information on the licenses and links to more information at the Creative Commons website for further study.
+This guide offers information on the licenses and links to more information at the Creative Commons website.

 CC licenses were developed to address the tension between the legal rights of creators and the myriad uses that the Internet and new technologies make possible for created works.